About EGSH

 What is the difference between a DLD valuation and a bank valuation?

-A DLD valuation is an official government-registered certificate used for property transactions, Golden Visa applications, inheritance settlements, gift registrations, and court submissions.
-EGSH processes DLD valuation applications through the DLD system as an authorised trustee centre.
-A bank valuation is a separate instrument commissioned by the lending institution to assess collateral value for mortgage financing.
-The two serve different purposes, are governed by different regulatory requirements, and are commissioned independently of each other.
+A DLD valuation (Taqeemi certificate) is an official government-registered certificate used for property transactions, Golden Visa applications, inheritance settlements, gift registrations, and court submissions.
+A bank mortgage valuation is a separate assessment commissioned by the lending institution to determine collateral value for mortgage financing.
+The two serve different purposes and are not interchangeable.

 Can I get a property valuation certificate online in Dubai?

-Applications can be submitted through the Dubai REST App or the Dubai Now App, following which a DLD specialist reviews the request and issues the certificate by email.
-However, not all property types or circumstances can be fully processed digitally.
-For a complete, same-appointment application where document compliance is verified at the point of intake, submitting through an authorised Real Estate Services Trustee Centre such as EGSH is the most reliable option (DLD).
+Applications can be submitted through the Dubai REST App or the Dubai Now App.
+A DLD specialist reviews the request and issues the certificate by email.
+Not all property types or circumstances can be fully processed digitally.
+For complex cases, submitting through an authorised Real Estate Services Trustee Centre such as EGSH ensures document compliance is verified at the point of intake.

 What documents are needed for property valuation in Dubai?